Wb-az/peft-qlora-text-classification/README.md

 </tr>
 </table>

-> **Strategic Insight:** The transition from **1a** to **1b** shows how the hybrid resampling pipeline improved minority-class representation in the training data, ensuring each minority emotion reached at least a 20% relative frequency threshold.
+> **Strategic Insight:** The transition from **1a** to **1b** shows how the hybrid resampling pipeline improved minority-class representation in the training data, increasing exposure to underrepresented emotions during fine-tuning.

 ## 🧭 Why Quantization + PEFT Matters